marcogrimaldi29/marcogrimaldi29.github.io/_pages/about.md

 ### 🪪 Professional Identity

 - **IT & Cloud**: Experienced in Microsoft 365 environments, Teams, Azure administration, and cloud (voice) infrastructures, among other things.
-I specialize in **technical support, troubleshooting, and knowledge management**, ensuring that complex systems run smoothly and efficiently.
+I specialize in **technical support**, **troubleshooting**, and **knowledge management**, ensuring that complex systems run smoothly and efficiently.
 - **Languages & Training**: Skilled in teaching and communication, I have worked as a **foreign language teacher & trainer** with individuals and in language projects, fostering learning in multilingual and multicultural contexts.
 Beyond language teaching, I have guided learners in preparing for certification exams and supported high school students in achieving their academic goals.
 - **Inclusive Education**: I value accessibility and inclusion, having also worked with individuals with **functional diversity**, adapting methods and tools to empower every learner to succeed.

-This blend of technical expertise and linguistic competence allows me to operate effectively in **international, cross-functional environments**.
+This blend of technical expertise and linguistic competence allows me to operate effectively in **international**, **cross-functional environments**.

 ---